Basjohn/ShittySoundLooper/README.md

 - System tray integration for background playback
 - Volume control
 - Support for WAV and MP3 and OGG files
-- Modern customizable UI with dark mode and only dark mode because this app is going through it's hot goth girl phase.
+- Modern customizable UI with dark mode and only dark mode because this app is going through its hot goth girl phase.

 ## Installation